leslie-alldridge/tech-voting/README.md

 ## Feedback received

 Good starting place to explain an idea.
 Have collated feedback and started a new repo for version two as there's a few drastic changes we'll make. :)

+Replaced with https://github.com/leslie-alldridge/tech-voting-v2 as some feedback received and features requested was more suited for a fresh start.